ckochx/ElixirNoDeps/elixirconf_presentation.md

 <!-- Speaker notes:
 []
-Should we start this presentation on a spicy note?
+Jerry, should we start this presentation on a spicy note?

 Yes we should

 Your Kubernetes cluster.
 Your microservices mesh.
 Redis.
 Message queues.
 Load balancers.
 Half your monitoring stack.